signalfx/splunk-otel-collector/README.md

 ## Getting Started

-The Collector provides a single binary and two deployment methods:
+This distribution provides a single binary and two deployment methods:

 - Agent: A Collector instance running with the application or on the same host as the application (e.g. binary, sidecar, or daemonset).